CathalDolan/The-Santa-Special/README.md

 ### **Practical**
 The principal purpose of the site is to demonstrate my abilities as a developer and put into place what I have learned so far, particularly recreating what I learned in previous modules and projects.
-While aesthetics and US are important, the prupose of taking this course is to learn how to write and implement high quality code, with this project focusing onhtml and css.
+While aesthetics and UX are important, the prupose of taking this course is to learn how to write and implement high quality code, with this project focusing onhtml and css.
 With this in mind, several elements of the site have been built with coding rather than design in mind.
 Examples of this are: